sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 diverge.
 Severe problems with such unsynchronized documentation was one motivation for developing the Doconce concept and tool.

-*Different Tagging for Different Formats.* A problem with doc strings (in Python) is that they benefit greatly from some tagging, Epytext or reStructuredText, when transformed to HTML or PDF manuals.
+*Tagging Issues in Python Documentation.* A problem with doc strings in Python is that they benefit greatly from some tagging, Epytext or reStructuredText, when transformed to HTML or PDF manuals.
 However, such tagging looks annoying in Pydoc, which just shows the pure doc string.
 For Pydoc we should have more minimal (or